AG7GN/networking/tftpd-on-nexus-README.md

 	- Files that are "put" to the tftp server will also be in `/srv/tftp`.

 1. The TFTP server will automatically start when the Pi is rebooted.

+1. __If the TFTP *CLIENT* is Linux__ and running iptables, run these commands on the client to enable TFTP connection tracking (or disable the firewall - not recommended)

+			sudo modprobe nf_conntrack_tftp
+			sudo iptables -t raw -I OUTPUT -j CT -p udp -m udp --dport 69 --helper tftp

+	- Needed because the TFTP server's SOURCE port changes for return packets (it's not 69).